rlyshw/SyncGit/README.md

 This will take a few steps of configuration per specific environment.

 This is intended to be installed with a project and run in the same repo you are developing on.
 So it's node-only for now.
+It also relies on github's webhooks infrastructure, so it is limited to github-based projects.

 ## Usage
   ```node gitsync -s secret [-b branch] [-p port] [-r route]```